stephenslab/ebnm/README.md

 Second, compute the posterior distributions
 $ p(\theta_j | x_j, s_j, \hat{g}) $ and/or summaries
 such as posterior means and posterior second moments.

+The prior families that have been implemented include:

+point_normal
+The family of mixtures where one component is a point mass at μ and the other is a normal distribution centered at μ.

+point_laplace
+The family of mixtures where one component is a point mass at zero and the other is a double-exponential distribution.

+point_exponential
+The family of mixtures where one component is a point mass at zero and the other is a (nonnegative) exponential distribution.

+normal
+The family of normal distributions.

+horseshoe
+The family of horseshoe distributions.

+normal_scale_mixture
+The family of scale mixtures of normals.

+unimodal
+The family of all unimodal distributions.

+unimodal_symmetric
+The family of symmetric unimodal distributions.

+unimodal_nonnegative
+The family of unimodal distributions with support constrained to be greater than the mode.

+unimodal_nonpositive
+The family of unimodal distributions with support constrained to be less than the mode.

+npmle
+The family of all distributions.

+deconvolver
+A non-parametric exponential family with a natural spline basis.
+Like npmle, there is no unimodal assumption, but whereas npmle produces spiky estimates for g, deconvolver estimates are much more regular.
+See Narasimhan and Efron (2020) for details.

 ## License